Mary in the Bible

 There is much Biblical evidence that Mary is the Ark of the New Covenant.
 This was upheld by many Church Fathers of the early centuries, such as St. Athanasius and St. Epiphanius.
 Here's a chart of comparing Bible passages about Mary, the Ark of the New Covenant, and the Ark of the Old Covenant.

 Catholics see an important link between Mary in the New Testament and Eve in Genesis.
-(Gen 3:3-24) I believe Mary's "Yes" to God and his plan of redemption, reversed Eve's "No" and reversed Eve's refusal to obey and cooperate with God.
+(Gen 3:3-24) We believe Mary's "Yes" to God and his plan of redemption, reversed Eve's "No" and reversed Eve's refusal to obey and cooperate with God.
 Mary's "Yes" and cooperation with Grace blew away Eve's "No" and fall from Grace.
 (Lk 1:2) Catholics think it is not by accident that Eve (the woman) came out of the body of Adam (the man), and that Jesus (the man/God) came out of the body of Mary (the woman).
 This view was put forth by St. Justin who lived from about 110 to 165 A.D. and is consistent with Paul's comparison of Jesus to Adam.
 (1 Col 15:22, 45).
 Eve wanted to be all knowing, and ate from the "tree of knowledge".
 Mary did not need to know the entire plan and at times didn't understand what her son was doing (Mk 3:20).
 A chart of side-by-side Scripture references at the end of this article helps compare Mary to Eve.

 Mary was a true servant.
 She went to Elizabeth's place to do menial chores and housework for 3 months while Elizabeth's pregnancy with John was advancing (Lk 1:56).
 That was the custom of the day, to do chores for a relative who was coming to term with her pregnancy.
-I can imagine Mary washing Elizabeth's toilet area, cleaning the floor, and making meals while she knew she was carrying Jesus, the Saviour of the world, in her womb.
+We can imagine Mary washing Elizabeth's toilet area, cleaning the floor, and making meals while she knew she was carrying Jesus, the Saviour of the world, in her womb.
 What humility, what a servant!
 (Lk 1:39).
 Catholics think she still is a humble servant who serves Jesus tirelessly.